Student Liaison to the Latino Medical Student Association

 - Meet mutually agreed upon eligibility requirements and be chosen by a joint selection committee that includes both AAFP and LMSA leadership, and approved by both organizations’ boards of directors

-- Medical student at an LCME or AOA accredited medical school in good academic standing
+- Medical student in good academic standing

 - Member of the AAFP